In this section

 What are the symptoms of hypoplastic left heart syndrome?

-Infants with HLHS usually develop symptoms shortly after birth.
+Infants and babies with HLHS usually develop symptoms shortly after birth.
 The following are the most common symptoms of hypoplastic left heart syndrome.
 However, each child may experience symptoms differently.
-Symptoms may include:
+HLHS symptoms may include:

 - Cyanosis (blue color of the skin, lips, and nailbeds)